pantrypoints/sp/content/en/research/countries/china/xi/chapter-03.md

-repeated weighing of various propositions and roads, in the repeated contests of various political forces, in the fierce struggle of the Chinese people against feudal rule and foreign aggression, and in the process of combining Marxism-Leninism with the Chinese workers' movement, the Chinese people finally chose the Communist Party of China and, under the leadership of the Party, finally chose socialism.
+repeated weighing of various propositions and roads, in the repeated contests of various political forces, in the fierce struggle of the Chinese people against feudal rule and foreign aggression, and in the process of combining Marxism-Leninism with the Chinese workers' movement, the Chinese people finally chose the CCP and, under the leadership of the Party, finally chose socialism.

 From the Chinese Communists with Comrade Mao Zedong as the main representative exploring the